stennety/mywebsite/_posts/2021-02-25-cpp-common-call-syntax-variadic-functions.md

 assert(proxy2(params)==func2(1.,2.));
 ```

 To implement the `create_proxy` function we'll manually create function overloads for callables of different arguments.
 This is analogous to what we did with `evaluate`.
-These overloads make sure we are truly dealing with functions $$f(T)$$, $$f(T,T)$$ by removing unfitting overloads from the set.
+These overloads make sure we are truly dealing with functions f(T), f(T,T) by removing unfitting overloads from the set.

 ```c++